aneeshd/schedule_state/README.md

 and *what* to do when that state arrives.
 Use `schedule_state` to handle the *when*, and standard Home Assistant tools to handle the *what*.

+`schedule_state` allows you to create sensors that provide arbitrary string values, based on the time of day and other criteria.
+Home Assistant can then use the state of these sensors to trigger other automations.

 ***

 [![GitHub Release][releases-shield]][releases]